Manage API keys

 Consider using a secure password management system to store your keys.

-For client-side communication, we support public API keys.
+For client-side communication, you can use public API keys.

-A processing channel contains a set of configurations used when processing a payment.
+A processing channel is a set of configurations used when processing a payment.
 If you have complex processing requirements, we may have set up multiple processing channels for you during onboarding.

-For example, if you accept payments across multiple merchant category codes, you might use a different processing channel for each one.
+For example, if you accept payments across multiple merchant category codes, you can use a different processing channel for each code.

-When requesting payments through the Payments API, you have two options for routing payments through your processing channels:
+When requesting payments through the Payments API, you can route payments through processing channels in the following ways:

-- A single key for all processing channels, which requires you to specify the processing channel in your payment request.
+- A single key for all channels and you specify the channel in your payment request

-- Multiple keys – one for each processing channel – so you don't need to specify the processing channel in your payment request.
+- A key for each channel and you do not specify the channel in your payment request

 Information